ASFOpenSARlab/opensarlab-docs/user-guides/jupyter_servers.md

 Depending on the lab, users typically have access to multiple server profiles, designed to suit the needs of a given workflow.
 Cloud computing is expensive, so it important to select a server that is powerful enough while avoiding an oversized, wasteful configuration.

-:::{note} OpenSARLab offers 2 default server profiles **m6a.large Server:**
+:::{note} OpenScienceLab offers 2 default server profiles **m6a.large Server:**
 - RAM Guarantee: 5G
 - RAM limit: 8G